playbenny/benny_manual/docs/installation.md

 - A few blocks require Airwindows console 7 VSTs.
 They're included in the download, look in the VST dependencies subfolder and install the ones you need for your system.

     *Windows users should install VSTs to C:\Program Files\VSTPlugins otherwise max/msp may not see them.*
+    *apple users are suggested to copy the files to /Library/Audio/Plug-Ins/VST*

+- (optional) extras to install via the max package manager (file/package manager):

+    - ableton link - to enable ableton link support in benny for syncing to other devices

+    - HISStools - to enable the fx.convolve block

+    - you *dont* need to install the abl devices package, the actual effects are already in a max 9 installation.

 - Open 'benny.maxproj'.
 The [benny launcher](launcher.md) window will appear.